Mbed-TLS/mbedtls/docs/proposed/psa-conditional-inclusion-c.md

 ### PSA Crypto configuration file

-The PSA crypto configuration file `psa/crypto_config.h` defines a series of symbols of the form `PSA_WANT_xxx` where `xxx` describes the feature that the symbol enables.
+The PSA Crypto configuration file `psa/crypto_config.h` defines a series of symbols of the form `PSA_WANT_xxx` where `xxx` describes the feature that the symbol enables.
 The symbols are documented in the section [“PSA Crypto configuration symbols”](#psa-crypto-configuration-symbols) below.

 The symbol `MBEDTLS_PSA_CRYPTO_CONFIG` in `mbedtls/config.h` determines whether `psa/crypto_config.h` is used.

 * If `MBEDTLS_PSA_CRYPTO_CONFIG` is unset, which is the default at least in Mbed TLS 2.x versions, things are as they are today: the PSA subsystem includes generic code unconditionally, and includes support for specific mechanisms conditionally based on the existing `MBEDTLS_xxx_` symbols.
-* If `MBEDTLS_PSA_CRYPTO_CONFIG` is set, the necessary software implementations of cryptographic algorithms are included based on both the content of the PSA crypto configuration file and the Mbed TLS configuration file.
+* If `MBEDTLS_PSA_CRYPTO_CONFIG` is set, the necessary software implementations of cryptographic algorithms are included based on both the content of the PSA Crypto configuration file and the Mbed TLS configuration file.
 For example, the code in `aes.c` is enabled if either `mbedtls/config.h` contains `MBEDTLS_AES_C` or `psa/crypto_config.h` contains `PSA_WANT_KEY_TYPE_AES`.

 ### PSA Crypto configuration symbols

 #### Configuration symbol syntax

-A PSA crypto configuration symbol is a C preprocessor symbol whose name starts with `PSA_WANT_`.
+A PSA Crypto configuration symbol is a C preprocessor symbol whose name starts with `PSA_WANT_`.

 * If the symbol is not defined, the corresponding feature is not included.
 * If the symbol is defined to a preprocessor expression with the value `1`, the corresponding feature is included.